ad-dev/tpms-api/README.md

-## Transport Park Management System API
+# Transport Park Management System API

-#requirements
+## requirements

-`docker` and `make` must be installed to build and run this api
+`docker` and `make` must be installed on host machine to build and run this api

-#build, start and run tests
+## build, start and run tests

 `make all`